 Which are the best Phi Phi Dive Sites?

 The Phi Phi Islands are roughly 45 km East of Phuket and take approximately 2 ½ to get there by Phuket dive boat.
-Another alternative for those wanting to dive the Phi Phi dive sites would be to go by Private Speed Boat Charter.
-Although obviously more expensive than a normal Phuket Dive Tour or Trip, you would able to be diving the Phi Phi dive sites within 1 hour or so of leaving Chalong Pier.
+Or, another alternative for those wanting to dive Phi Phi would be to go by Private Speed Boat Charter.
+However, obviously this is more expensive than a normal Phuket Dive Tour or Trip.
+Having said that, you would able to be diving the Phi Phi dive sites within 1 hour or so of leaving Chalong Pier.
 It is a viable option for families and groups of friends diving together.

 The Phi Phi Islands are made up of huge Limestone Walls or Formations, which rise dramatically up into the sky like medieval towers.
-This scenery is typical of Krabi province and is spectacular to see.
+You will find this scenery is typical of Krabi province and is spectacular to see.
 Phi Phi, shot to fame in 2000 with the release of "The Beach" movie starring Leonardo Di Caprio and Robert Carlyle.
-The movie was filmed on several locations around Thailand, although most was shot at Maya Bay.
+Although the movie was filmed on several locations around Thailand, most was shot at Maya Bay.

-The largest island is called Phi Phi Don and is the only Island which is inhabited.
-The main village is called Ton Sai, and is found in Ton Sai Bay.
+The largest island is called Phi Phi Don and is the only Island which is inhabited, the main village being called Ton Sai.
+Which not surprisingly it is located in Ton Sai Bay.
 This is the largest community on Phi Phi Don and where you will most likely be staying.
 Ton Sai Bay is where you will find the most accommodation, restaurants, night clubs, bars, shopping, internet, Thai Massage.
-This in addition to of course a lot of Phi Phi Dive Shops.

 - Bamboo Island